niuus/Snes9xRX/README.txt

 |                                                          UPDATE HISTORY  |
 •˜———–—––-- - —————————––––– ———–—––-- - —————————––––– ———–—––-- - ————————•

+[4.0.0 - July 28, 2019]
+* Add Wii U GamePad support.
+[Fix94 - Tantric]
+* Allow "Original" render mode to be selectable when using the Wii Options TV Resolution setting for "EDTV or HDTV (480p)" over component cables:
+- This caters specifically to LCD / LED users with 240p supported displays, since the option was previously hidden.
+Users with CRT / PVM / BVM displays with supported 480p Progressive Scan mode will also benefit, since no Wii setting change will be needed for the "Original" 240p mode to be used.
+* Restore MSU1 playback position correctly. [bearoso]
+* Restore MSU1_AUDIO_POS. [bearoso]

 [3.9.0 - July 26, 2019]
 * Korean language update, minor cleanup.
 [DDinghoya]
 * GFX.DoInterlace-- should occur even if we don't render frame. [bearoso]